Life Insurance

 What is CareShield Life?

-Starting from 2020, there have not been any new auto-enrolments into Eldershield as the programme was changed to CareShield Life.
-CareShield Life is essentially the same policy as Eldershield— it is a mandatory government insurance policy that provides financial support for severe physical disability.
-However, unlike ElderShield, CareShield Life will be completely administered by the government.
+However, unlike ElderShield, CareShield Life is completely administered by the government.
 You will be automatically covered when you turn 30 if you were born after 1990.
 If you were born between 1980-1990, you would have been automatically covered on October 1st 2020 or when you turn 30.
-If you are born prior to 1979, your participation is optional since you are covered under ElderShield, but you can apply to join CareShield Life from the end of 2021-onwards if you are not severely disabled.
+If you are born prior to 1979, your participation is optional since you are covered under ElderShield, but you can apply to join CareShield Life from the end of 2021 if you are not severely disabled.

 CareShield Life Benefits

-CareShield Life will provide long-term financial protection.
-Unlike ElderShield, which provided monthly payments for 5-6 years, CareShield Life will provide lifetime cash payouts as long as you remain physically disabled.
-Monthly payouts will start at S$600/month and have a non-guaranteed increase of 2% annually until you turn 67.
+From 2020 to 2025, monthly payouts will start at S$600/month and have a non-guaranteed increase of 2% annually until you turn 67.
 Your pre-existing disabilities will not exclude you from coverage.
 Once you make a claim, you will stop paying premiums and start receiving your monthly payout.
 Coverage is also worldwide, as long as you are a Singaporean citizen or permanent resident.

 Source: Ministry of Health